-During normal operation the control system will display the "Desktop" screen on the LCD which is the default screen.
+During normal operation the control system will display the "Desktop" screen on the LCD Touch Display which is the default screen.
 The control system will return to the Desktop screen when there are no active Fault or Alert conditions or when there has been no user input for several minutes.

 - Manufacturer and water heater model information is displayed in Title Bar at the top of the Desktop screen.
 Menu titles are displayed in the Title Bar when navigating the control system menus. - The first temperature shown on the Desktop screen, Tank Temperature, is the temperature of the water inside the water heater's storage tank. - The second temperature shown on the Desktop screen is the Operating Set Point.
 The Operating Set Point is the temperature at which the control system will maintain the water inside the storage tank. - Beneath the Operating Set Point is the "Status" line.
-The Status line shows the current operational state of the control system in real time, see Table 17 on page 46 for a description of the various operational states. - The Desktop screen also displays animated "Status Icons" to convey operational information, see Table 16 on page 45 for descriptions of the Status Icons.
+The Status line shows the current operational state of the control system in real time.
+See Table 16 (page 47) for a description of the various operational states. - The Desktop screen also displays animated "Status Icons" to convey operational information, see Table 15 (page 44) for descriptions of the Status Icons.